 Because this specific pasta recipe showcases smoked salmon and relies on butter and heavy cream for the sauce, I am not outlining ways to make this vegan or dairy free as it would just be a different recipe.
 If you did want to make this into a vegetarian lemon arugula pasta, you could just skip the salmon.

-How to serve Lemon Salmon Pasta
+How to Serve Lemon Salmon Pasta

 This creamy pasta dish is delicious served alongside vegetables to lighten up your meal.
 A simple green salad, steamed broccoli, roasted asparagus, or sauteed greens like spinach, kale, or collards are all great options.